-Performance outcomes Acceptable outcomes Rural residential zone PO13 New lots are only created in the Rural residential zone where land is located within the 4,000m2 precinct, the 1 hectare precinct or the 2 hectare precinct.
-AO13 No acceptable outcome is provided.
-Additional provisions for greenfield development only PO14 The subdivision design provides the new community with a local identity by responding to: (a) site context (b) site characteristics (c) setting (d) landmarks (e) natural features; and (f) views.
+Performance outcomes Acceptable outcomes Rural residential zone PO13 New lots are only created in the Rura residential zone where land is located the 4,000m precinct, the 1 hectare p or the 2 hectare precinct. d within Additional provisions for greenfield d development only PO14 The subdivision design provides the recommunity with a local identity by responding to: (a) site context (b) site characteristics (c) setting (d) landmarks (e) natural features; and (f) views.
 AO14 No acceptable outcome provided.
-PO15 The road network is designed to provide a high level of connectivity, permeability and circulation for local vehicles, public transport, pedestrians and cyclists.
-AO15 No acceptable outcome provided.
-PO16 The road network is designed to: (a) minimise the number of cul-de-sacs; (b) provide walkable catchments for all residents in cul-de-sacs; and (c) include open cul-de-sacs heads.
-Note-Figure B provides further guidance in relation to the desired outcome.
-AO16 No acceptable outcome provided.
-PO17 Reconfiguring a lot provides safe and convenient access to the existing or future public transport network.
-PO18 AO17 The subdivision locates 90% of lots within 400 metres walking distance of a future public transport route.
-AO18 The staging of the lot reconfiguration prioritises delivery of link roads to facilitate efficient bus routes.
-No acceptable outcome provided.
-PO19 Provision is made for sufficient open space to: (a) meet the needs of the occupiers of the lots and to ensure that the environmental and scenic values of AO19.1 A minimum of 10% of the site area is dedicated as open space. the area are protected; (b) retain riparian corridors, significant vegetation and habitat areas and provides linkages between those areas; and (c) meet regional, district and neighbourhood open space requirements.
-AO19.2 A maximum of 30% of the proposed open space can consist of land identified as significant vegetation or riparian corridor buffer.
+PO15 The road network is designed to prove high level of connectivity, permeability circulation for local vehicles, publice transport, pedestrians and cyclists.
+PO16 The road network is designed to: (a) minimise the number of cul-de- (b) provide walkable catchments for residents in cul-de-sacs; and (c) include open cul-de-sacs head Note-Figure B provides further guidance in re or all s.
+PO17 Reconfiguring a lot provides safe and convenient access to the existing or f public transport network.
+PO18 The staging of the lot reconfiguration prioritises delivery of link roads to fac efficient bus routes.
+AO18 No acceptable outcome provided.
+PO19 Provision is made for sufficient open to: (a) meet the needs of the occupier the lots and to ensure that the environmental and scenic value dedicated as open space. the area are protected; (b) retain riparian corridors, signific vegetation and habitat areas are provides linkages between those areas; and (c) meet regional, district and neighbourhood open space requirements. nd space can consist of land identified as

-Performance outcomes Acceptable outcomes

-PO2 0 AO20

-A ne twork of parks and community land is No acceptable outcome is provided.

-prov ided:

-(a) to support a full range of recreational

-and sporting activities;

-(b) to ensure adequate pedestrian, cycle

-and vehicle access;

-(c) which is supported by appropriate

-infrastructure and embellishments;

-(d) to facilitate links between public open

-spaces;

-(e) which is co-located with other existing

-or proposed community infrastructure;

-(f) which is consistent with the preferred

-open space network; and

-(g) which includes a diversity of settings;
+Perf ormance outcomes Acceptable outcomes PO2 20 AO20 1 etwork of parks and community land is rided: No acceptable outcome is provided. (a) to support a full range of recreational and sporting activities; (b) to ensure adequate pedestrian, cycle and vehicle access; (c) which is supported by appropriate infrastructure and embellishments; (d) to facilitate links between public open spaces; (e) which is co-located with other existing or proposed community infrastructure; (f) which is consistent with the preferred open space network; and (g) which includes a diversity of settings;